60 ans au cœur de l’enfance

 IeDA strengthens primary health care in rural areas in West Africa through innovation: a mobile application on digital tablets improves children’s medical treatment thanks to a better diagnosis.

-Gravit’eau: washing your hands with recycled water
+Gravit’eau: washing hands with recycled water

 Join our “Child Fund” campaign

 In an interview with RTS on 13th February 1968, on his return from Vietnam, Edmond Kaiser declared: “[...] we would no longer have the right to call ourselves humans or responsible adults if we allow ourselves to become complicit and deliberately decide to do nothing, despite being aware of this infinite pain.”

 While an increasing number of children now live in better conditions, several million of them still need support and protection.
 To mark our 60th anniversary, we launched a campaign on MyTdh, our online fundraising platform.
 The aim is to collect 60,000 francs in one year.
 We can do it together, thanks to your generosity and loyal commitment!